redis/redis-doc/docs/project/governance.md

 * **Major decisions** that have a significant impact on the Redis architecture, design, or philosophy as well as core-team structure or membership changes should preferably be determined by full consensus.
 If the team is not able to achieve a full consensus, a majority vote is required.
 Examples of major decisions:
     *   Fundamental changes to the Redis core
     *   Adding a new data structure
-    *   The new version of RESP (Redis Serialization Protocol)
+    *   Creating a new version of RESP (Redis Serialization Protocol)
     *   Changes that affect backward compatibility
     *   Adding or changing core team members
 * Project leads have a right to veto major decisions

-#### Core team membership
+#### Core Team Membership

 * The core team is not expected to serve for life, however, long-term participation is desired to provide stability and consistency in the Redis programming style and the community.
 * If a core-team member whose work is funded by Redis Ltd. must be replaced, the replacement will be designated by Redis Ltd. after consultation with the remaining core-team members.
 * If a core-team member not funded by Redis Ltd. will no longer participate, for whatever reason, the other team members will select a replacement.

-## Community forums and communications
+## Community Forums and Communications

 We want the Redis community to be as welcoming and inclusive as possible.
 To that end, we have adopted a [Code of Conduct](https://www.contributor-covenant.org/) that we ask all community members to read and observe.

 We encourage that all significant communications will be public, asynchronous, archived, and open for the community to actively participate in using the channels described [here](https://redis.io/community).
 The exception to that is sensitive security issues that require resolution prior to public disclosure.

-For contacting the core team on sensitive matters, such as misconduct or security issues, please email [redis@redis.io](mailto:redis@redis.io).
+To contact the core team about sensitive matters, such as misconduct or security issues, please email [redis@redis.io](mailto:redis@redis.io).

-## New Redis repository and commits approval process
+## New Redis Repository and Commits Approval Process

 The Redis core source repository is hosted under [https://github.com/redis/redis](https://github.com/redis/redis).
 Our target is to eventually host everything (the Redis core source and other ecosystem projects) under the Redis GitHub organization ([https://github.com/redis](https://github.com/redis)).
 Commits to the Redis source repository will require code review, approval of at least one core-team member who is not the author of the commit, and no objections.

-## Project and development updates
+## Project and Development Updates

 Stay connected to the project and the community!
 For project and community updates, follow the project [channels](https://redis.io/community).
 Development announcements will be made via [the Redis mailing list](https://groups.google.com/forum/#!forum/redis-db).

-## Updates to these governance rules
+## Updates to these Governance Rules

 Any substantial changes to these rules will be treated as a major decision.
 Minor changes or ministerial corrections will be treated as normal decisions.